 The emphasis at Bongongo has always been in the strength of the female herd.
 They are our backbone.
 Bongongo females have been carefully selected for fertility, milking ability, structural soundness and length.
 The progeny of these cows are today in high demand by feedlots for steer calves plus commanding premium for surplus female lines.
 Not much has changed in 35 years as a cattle veterinarian as fertility remains the key profit driver in your cattle breeding business and matching your herd to your environment is critical.
 The importance of genetic diversity in the Bongongo Stud is well recognised especially with our veterinary training to limit the impacts on future production due to inbreeding.
 The effects of recessive genetic traits especially AM, NH & CA and recently DD bears testimony to the dangers of the reliance of using the genetics of some bulls too heavily.

-The ability for breeders to select for key traits through scanning has been the single biggest development over the last 20 years giving breeders an enormous benefit for carcass selection traits.
+The ability for breeders to select for key traits through scanning has been the single biggest development over nearly 30 years giving breeders an enormous benefit for carcass selection traits.
 Leading Angus sires who fit these criteria are used extensively through artificial breeding to improve the genetics of our herd and our clients herds!
 The importance of MARBLING(IMF) is back on the agenda as the red meat sector moves through genetics and nutrition to supply improved eating quality and increased value down the chain.
 The consumer is becoming more educated, demanding and able to afford and our breed is in a tremendous position to take advantage of their requirements.